deepminer142/logistic_growth/README.md

 # Logistic Growth
 ## Question 1
+### Introduction
-- Logistic growth models are used to describe population growth in environments with limited resources.
-- Experimental set up: 900 μl of growth medi and 100 μl suspended bacterium Escherichia coli in the same media.
-- Under the logistic growth model, the bacteria will start multiplying at a fast rate as there is lots of resources available.
-- This will continue until resources start to become limited.
-- Therefore, growth rate will start to decrease.
-- The population size will reach its carrying capacity (K) (the maximum population size an environment can sustain).
+Logistic growth models are used to describe population growth in environments with limited resources.
+This report examines bacterial growth in an experimetnally controlled enviroment.
+900 μl of growth medi and 100 μl were suspended bacterium Escherichia coli in the same media.
+It is hypothesized that under the logistic growth model, the bacteria will start multiplying at a fast rate as there is lots of resources available.
+This will continue until resources start to become limited and growth rate will start to decrease.
+The population size will reach its carrying capacity (K) which is the maximum population size an environment can sustain.To test this hypothesis, a linear model was used.

-### Graphical representation of Data
+### Graphical representation of data

 ![Logistic Growth](https://github.com/deepminer142/logistic_growth/blob/main/raw_data_plot.png)

 - Plot of the raw data with time (mins) on the x axis and population size (N) on the y axis.